- 0.1.1 Recording a content standard

 Note on manifestation: Description based on an imperfect copy; section of map missing at top, affecting text

 0.1.22.3 Multipart monographs or serials.
-If the first volume or issue is lacking or imperfect to the degree that it impedes identification or access, and details of a perfect (or more perfect) exemplar cannot be determined, then base the description on the earliest available volume or issue that can supply the details necessary for the description.
+If the first volume or issue is lacking or imperfect to the degree that it impedes identification or access, and details of a perfect (or more perfect) copy cannot be determined, then base the description on the earliest available volume or issue that can supply the details necessary for the description.

 0.1.3 Preferred source of information